 Depreciation is provided on the basis of estimated useful lives of depreciable properties, primarily by the straight-line method for financial statement purposes and by accelerated methods for income tax purposes.
 Depreciation expense includes the amortization of right-of-use ("ROU") assets accounted for as finance leases.
 The estimated useful lives of depreciable properties are generally as follows:

-Buildings and improvements 5-40 years
+Buildings and improvements (years) 5 - 40

-Machinery and equipment 5-20 years
+Machinery and equipment (years) 5 - 20

-Tooling 3-5 years
+Tooling (years) 3 - 5

 Income Taxes